Public Goods: Causes of market failure and Corrective Measure by Government

 - Demerits goods: Consumption of demerits goods will affect consumers.
 The market may fail to control the manufacture and sale of demerits goods like cigarettes and alcohol.

 - Unstable Markets: Sometimes markets become highly unstable, and a stable equilibrium may not be established, such as with certain agriculture markets, foreign exchange, and credit markets.
 Such sudden changes may require intervention.

-- Incomplete Market: Whenever private markets fail to provide a good or service even though the cost of providing, it is less than what individuals are willing to pay, it is called incomplete markets.
+- Incomplete Market: Whenever private markets fail to provide a good or service even though the cost of providing, is less than what individuals are willing to pay, it is called incomplete markets.
 It is considered a situation where supply is less than demand.